tatum021/hashkey-custody-api-docs/source/index.html.md

 - Production API endpoint: https://prime.hashkey.com/saas-api

 ## Test Environment
-The test environment is entirely separate from BitGo's production environment and there is no overlap in either data or accounts.
+The test environment is entirely separate from the production environment and there is no overlap in either data or accounts.
 You will need to create accounts at https://saas.jadepool.io/.

 - Test Site: https://saas.jadepool.io/
 - Test API endpoint: https://openapi.jadepool.io